My Take on Drug-Policy Reform

 The Swiss Approach to Hard Drugs

-Even as some European countries are liberalizing their approach to marijuana, they draw a clear distinction between "soft" and "hard" drugs.
-Hard drug abuse — with an estimated two million problem users — is a concern in Europe, just as it is in the US.
+Marijuana is one thing.
+But hard drugs—such as heroin—are another.
+And, even as some European countries are liberalizing their approach to pot, they draw a clear distinction between "soft" and "hard" drugs.
+Hard drug abuse—with an estimated two million problem users—is a concern in Europe, just as it is in the US.
 There is no easy solution.
-But the pragmatic European approach — based on harm reduction rather than punishment for an immoral act — appears to have had some success.
+But the pragmatic European approach—based on harm reduction rather than punishment for an immoral act—appears to have had some success.
 Switzerland has been at the forefront of these efforts.

 If you don't want junkies shooting up in your toilet, just put in blue lights.